mrkvon/developing-distributed-app/group-community.md

 1. Everybody in the internet can see the list of hospitality exchange members
 2. Group is private, but the people's hospex data are public. ([this doesn't work if the group is hosted on CSS](https://github.com/CommunitySolidServer/CommunitySolidServer/issues/1442))

-[comment]: <> (What if we had a functional webId for each hospex community, and we created a public Solid Group that included them and authorized only members of this group to see people's hospex data?
-Each community would have a separate app/webpage, with their own webId.
-Only app would be authorized to access hospex data of members of the community it serves.
-The members directly or other apps/communities would not be authorized to read that data.
-Trust between communities could be established by granting or revoking access to resources of one community for the webId corresponding to the other community
-Only the apps could write to hospex.ttl files and they could enforce and validate expected file format for the offers that belong to them, a format that would be specific to them and they would have freedom to change and maintain it)

 We chose the second option to start.
 But it's a difficult choice, two suboptimal options...